worldbank/rio-safe-space/Online Appendices/Supplemental Material/Rider audits/Rider reports/Exit survey.md

     4. I prefer to ride in the public space
     5. I strongly prefer to ride in the public space

-4. How often do you take the mixed car while you had preferred to take the women-only car?
+3. How often do you take the mixed car while you had preferred to take the women-only car?
     1. Never
     2. Around 25% of my rides
     3. Around half of my rides
     4. Around 75% of my rides
     5. Always

-5. How often do you take the women’s-only car while you had preferred to take the mixed car?
+4. How often do you take the women’s-only car while you had preferred to take the mixed car?
     1. Never
     2. Around 25% of my rides
     3. Around half of my rides
     4. Around 75% of my rides
     5. Always

-6. When you were riding for Premise and the payment was the same between the two rides, did you:
+5. When you were riding for Premise and the payment was the same between the two rides, did you:
     1. Choose reserved space more often when riding for Premise than you would normally
     2. Choose public space more often when riding for Premise than you would normally
     3. Make about the same choices as you would normally (if a or b) Why?____________________________________

-**Introduction to questions 7-11**: Imagine that you were taking a ride during your usual rush hour commute.
-Please imagine 1) you are offered to buy either a ticket for the public or reserved space and 2) you can only ride in the space you bought the ticket for and
+**Introduction to questions 6-10**:
+Imagine that you were taking a ride during your usual rush hour commute.
+Please imagine:
+1) You are offered to buy either a ticket for the public or reserved space
+2) You can only ride in the space you bought the ticket for
-3) the enforcement of the women’s-only rule is the same as normal.
+3) The enforcement of the women’s-only rule is the same as normal

-**Options for questions 7-11**
+**Answer options for questions 6-17**
  - Always ride in public space
  - Mostly ride in public space
  - Sometimes ride in public space, sometimes ride in reserved space
  - Mostly ride in reserved space
  - Always ride in reserved space

-7. Which space would you prefer to ride given these options:
+6. Which space would you prefer to ride given these options:
     - Option 1: You pay 5.00 reais for a ticket on the public space
     - Option 2: You pay 5.00 reais for a ticket on the reserved space
-8. Which space would you prefer to ride given these options:
+7. Which space would you prefer to ride given these options:
     - Option 1: You are paid 5.00 reais for a ticket on the public space
     - Option 2: You are paid 5.10 reais for a ticket on the reserved space
-9. Which space would you prefer to ride given these options:
+8. Which space would you prefer to ride given these options:
     - Option 1: You pay 5.00  reais for a ticket on the public space
     - Option 2: You pay 5.15 reais for a ticket on the reserved space
-10. Which space would you prefer to ride given these options:
+9. Which space would you prefer to ride given these options:
     - Option 1: You pay 5.00  reais for a ticket on the public space
     - Option 2: You pay 5.30 reais for a ticket on the reserved space
-11. Which space would you prefer to ride given these options:
+10. Which space would you prefer to ride given these options:
     - Option 1: You pay 5.00  reais for a ticket on the public space
     - Option 2: You pay 5.65 reais for a ticket on the reserved space

-**Introduction to questions 12-14**
+**Introduction to questions 11-12**:
-_Imagine that you were taking a ride during your usual rush hour commute.
+Imagine that you were taking a ride during your usual rush hour commute.
+Please imagine:
-Please imagine 1) you are paid to ride the Supervia and collect data on your experience on either the mixed or or reserved space and
+1) you are paid to ride the Supervia and collect data on your experience on either the mixed or or reserved space
-2) you have to select which space to take prior to boarding and 3) the enforcement of the women’s-only rule is the same as normal._
+2) you have to select which space to take prior to boarding
+3) the enforcement of the women’s-only rule is the same as normal

-9. Which space would you prefer to ride given these options:
+11. Which space would you prefer to ride given these options:
     - Option 1: You are paid 5.00 reais to ride the public space
     - Option 2: You are paid 5.30 reais to ride the reserved space
-10. Which space would you prefer to ride given these options:
+12. Which space would you prefer to ride given these options:
     - Option 1: You are paid 15.00  reais to ride the public space
     - Option 2: You are paid 15.30 reais to ride the reserved space

-11. Now imagine that the authorities were able to enforced the women’s-only rule 100% of the time, meaning that they are able to make sure no men ride in the women’s-only car; in that case, which of the cars would you prefer to ride?
+13. Now imagine that the authorities were able to enforced the women’s-only rule 100% of the time, meaning that they are able to make sure no men ride in the women’s-only car; in that case, which of the cars would you prefer to ride?
     1. I would strongly prefer to ride the reserved space
     2. I would prefer to ride the reserved space
     3. I would have no preference between the two
     4. I would prefer to ride the public space
     5. I would strongly prefer to ride the reserved space

+**Introduction to questions 14-17**
-_Imagine that you were taking a ride during your usual rush hour commute.
-Please imagine
+Imagine that you were taking a ride during your usual rush hour commute.
+Please imagine:
-1) you are offered to buy either a ticket for the public space or reserved space,
+1) You are offered to buy either a ticket for the public space or reserved space
-2) You can only ride the car you bought the ticket for and
+2) You can only ride the car you bought the ticket for
-3) The authorities were able to enforce the women’s-only rule 100% of the time (no men in feminine cars)._
+3) The authorities were able to enforce the women’s-only rule 100% of the time (no men in feminine cars).

-_Options:_
-1. Always ride in public space
-2. Mostly ride in public space
-3. Sometimes ride in public space, sometimes ride in reserved space
-4. Mostly ride in reserved space
-5. Always ride in reserved space

-11. Which space would you prefer to ride given these options:
+14. Which space would you prefer to ride given these options:
     - Option 1: You pay 5.00 reais for a ticket on the public space
     - Option 2: You pay 5.00 reais for a ticket on the reserved space
-12. Which space would you prefer to ride given these options:
+15. Which space would you prefer to ride given these options:
     - Option 1: You are paid 5.00 reais for a ticket on the public space
     - Option 2: You are paid 5.10 reais for a ticket on the reserved space
-13. Which space would you prefer to ride given these options:
+16. Which space would you prefer to ride given these options:
     - Option 1: You pay 5.00  reais for a ticket on thepublic space
     - Option 2: You pay 5.30 reais for a ticket on the reserved space
-14. Which space would you prefer to ride given these options:
+17. Which space would you prefer to ride given these options:
     - Option 1: You pay 5.00  reais for a ticket on thepublic space
     - Option 2: You pay 5.65 reais for a ticket on the reserved space